Farming native species in recovering habitats

 How CPALI Works...

-Designing a mutually beneficial way to work with nature:
+Designing a mutually beneficial way to work with nature

-CPALI is founded on the principle that local populations are the key to sustainable conservation.
+CPALI was founded on the principle that local populations are the key to sustainable conservation.
 In each new site, CPALI’s local partners develop new livelihoods through the cultivation of native resources.
 Local staff engage in research, organize cooperative networks and develop products that enable rural farmers to derive income through conservation.

 -